qemu/qemu/docs/system/removed-features.rst

 available to make sure that the code is still working, so it has been removed without replacement.

+``lm32`` CPUs (removed in 6.1.0)
+''''''''''''''''''''''''''''''''

+The only public user of this architecture was the milkymist project, which has been dead for years; there was never an upstream Linux port.
+Removed without replacement.

 System emulator machines
 ------------------------